sandraxcz/Project-group-2/algorithm.md

     WRITE "Here is a book for you!" chosenBook
 ENDIF

-WRITE "Do you want more random recommendations in this genre?"
+WRITE "Do you want more random recommendations in this genre?
+(Yes/No)" READ userAnswer

 IF (Yes) THEN
     WRITE "How many recommendations do you want?"